Public Pier — No Fishing License Required

-Of course the discovery of that pier meant a return visit—to fish—was necessary.
-It was a long walk from our house to the pier but it seemed like a much shorter journey on my flashy Schwinn Corvette, a bike that seemed to have as much shiny chrome and bright red paint as the Corvette’s after which it was named.
+Of course the discovery of that pier meant a return visit—to fish, was necessary.
+It was a long walk from our house to the pier but it seemed like a much shorter journey on my flashy, red and shiny chrome Schwinn Jaguar bike.
 It was a gift from my dad and would be my main means of transportation for many years.
 I don’t know how long the trip took but anticipation seemed to lessen the distance (although it seemed far longer coming home).

 Garnet Avenue was different then—not quite as crowded, absent the shopping centers of today, and the traffic was actually tolerable.
 I headed out, tooled past Brown’s Military Academy (wondering what life was like in that starchy school), zipped past the bowling alley where my dad sometimes worked, checked out Oscar’s, and then arrived at the pier.
 It cost money to fish the pier, twenty-five cents I believe, and you had to go into the motel office to pay your money.
 Soon they would open the gate and you could head out to the end.